Lab Members

 yxia@mdanderson.org

-Yan Xia graduated from Nanjing University, China and obtained her Ph.D. degree from Umea University, Sweden.
-Dr. Xia did her postdoctoral training in Dr. Tony Hunter’s lab in The Salk Institute, where she was awarded the California Breast Cancer Research Program postdoctoral fellowship to support her research on BRCA1 tumor suppressor as an E3 ubiquitin ligase.
-Since joining MD Anderson, Dr. Xia has focused on cancer metabolism research to pursue the functional mechanisms of PKM2, PGK1, KHK-A in Warburg effect and tumorigenesis and the novel roles of these metabolic enzymes as protein kinases, which have been published on multiple top journals.
-In our laboratory, Dr. Xia is mainly responsible for guiding graduate students, applying for grants and coordinating projects on understanding the mechanisms and treatments of oncogenic Kras PDAC, CRC, and prostate cancer.
+Yan Xia graduated from Nanjing University, China and obtained her Ph.D. from Umea University, Sweden.
+Yan did her postdoctoral training in Dr. Tony Hunter’s lab in The Salk Institute, where she was awarded the California Breast Cancer Research Program postdoctoral fellowship to support her research on BRCA1 tumor suppressor as an E3 ubiquitin ligase.
+Since joining MD Anderson Cancer Center, Yan has focused on cancer metabolism research to pursue the functional mechanisms of PKM2, PGK1, KHK-A in Warburg effect and tumorigenesis and the novel roles of these metabolic enzymes as protein kinases, which have been published on multiple top journals.
+In our laboratory, she is mainly responsible for guiding graduate students, applying for grants and coordinating projects on understanding the mechanisms and treatments of oncogenic KRAS PDAC, CRC and prostate cancer.

 Yonghong Liu, Ph.D.